MattDrivenDev/FES/readme.md

 In reverse date order - this will suit fine until I can be bothered to use a real blog (if ever).

+### 26/09/16

+Mood: :smile:

+Just wanted to kind of play with a few ideas of how to interpret ROM bytecode into CPU instructions.

+Decided I think on using a data type (`F#` Sum Type) in order to represent those instructions.
+Each available instruction in the 6502 CPU will be accessed via a function that looks into the array (in theory the opcode will map directly as an index on that array).

 ### 21/09/16

 Mood: :smile: